Mad about brew

-Events: Milwaukee Beer Week in April, with sampling and other events across town.
+Events: Milwaukee Beer Week, with sampling and other events across town.

-Brewery boat tours: On Saturday and Sunday afternoons, the Brew City Queen II and Milwaukee Maiden pontoon boats offer pub and brewery cruises.
+Riverwalk Boat Tours: On Saturdays, the Brew City Queen II or Milwaukee Maiden pontoon boats offer a 3 Pub cruise.

-Lakefront Brewery: On the Milwaukee River just north of downtown, Lakefront Brewery’s tour is very popular.
-Tour hours vary, but generally they're held Monday through Saturday afternoons and on Friday until 8 p.m.
-A Sunday tour may be scheduled in summer.
+Lakefront Brewery: On the Milwaukee River just north of downtown, Lakefront Brewery’s daily tour is very popular.
+Tour hours vary.
+All Saturday tickets are sold online; for other days, 15 tickets are first-come, first-served.

-Cost is $8 including glass (on the way out, exchange your plastic cup for a pint glass) and a free beer at local restaurants, good only until 6 p.m. that day.
-Tours often sell out, so arrive early.
+Cost is $8-$11, including a pint glass, four 6-ounce pours and a free beer at local restaurants, good only until 6 p.m. that day.

 © Beth Gauper

 The Brew City Queen II heads for the next stop on its weekend brewery tour.

 Sprecher Brewing Co.: In the suburb of Glendale, Sprecher brews artisan beers and sodas.
 Tour hours vary, but generally there are at least two tours on weekday afternoons and more from Friday through Sunday; check the schedule.

 Cost is $8, $5 for people under 21, and includes a tasting glass and four samples.
 Reserve online or call 414-964-2739.

 Milwaukee Brewing Co.: Now with two breweries, one in the Walker's Point neighborhood and one in part of the old Pabst Brewery complex, it supplies the beer for the Milwaukee Ale House in the Third Ward.